a mosaic of farmers (probably enslaved)

 pressing olives to make olive oil

-A lot of these farmers lived in small villages, but a lot of them also lived in bigger towns, and walked out to their fields every day.
+A lot of these farmers lived in small villages or on isolated farms, but a lot of them also lived in bigger towns, and walked out to their fields every day.
 In villages, people mostly lived in mud-brick apartment buildings with courtyards, and they did their cooking on braziers in the courtyards.
 People who lived in town often lived in small apartments, with no courtyards, and didn't have kitchens, so they bought most of their food from street vendors or in fast food restaurants.

 Roman people didn't have to just buy things that were made locally.
 Traders sailed across the Mediterranean Sea bringing papyrus from Egypt, glass from Phoenicia, steel sewing needles from Syria, pork sausage and salt from Austria, tin from England, fish sauce and cooking pots and dishes from North Africa, and olive oil from Spain.
 Even ordinary farmers could afford a lot of these things.